ouracademy/error-messages/README.md

                 <div errorMessage="text" alias="Super Texto" ></div>
 ```

 And it will do the same in very uniform way in all your fields in every forms in all your views.
 This package will create validation messages for you.
-It contains predefined validation messages, but you can customize it (see [customizing](#customizing)).
+It contains predefined validation messages.

 ## Installation
 Install the npm module by running: